paulasquin/room_classification_get_datasets/README.md

 ## 1. Download the datasets
 For this project, we are using datasets from [ScanNet](http://www.scan-net.org/) and [Matterport](https://matterport.com/).
-In order to get them, we are using the scripts given by those organization [scannet_donwload.py](scannet_donwload.py) and [matterport_slicer.py](matterport_slicer.py).
+In order to get them, we are using the scripts given by those organizations [scannet_donwload.py](scannet_donwload.py) and [matterport_slicer.py](matterport_slicer.py).
 We are also using specific command to class those datas.
 For the ScanNet dataset, we have developed [scannet_download_from_txts.py](scannet_download_from_txts.py).

-**WARNING** : In order to use those datasets, you need to obtain autorizations from ScanNet and Matterport teams.
+**WARNING** : In order to use those datasets, you need to obtain authorizations from ScanNet and Matterport teams.
-\- For Matterport : you will wind the instructions to accept the [END USER LICENSE AGREEMENT](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf) in the _Data_ of the [Matterport Github page](https://github.com/niessner/Matterport)
+\- For Matterport : you will wind the instructions to accept the [END USER LICENSE AGREEMENT](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf) in the _Data_ of the [Matterport GitHub page](https://github.com/niessner/Matterport)
-\- For ScanNet : you will find the instructions to accept the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf) in the _ScanNet Data_ section of the [ScanNet Github page](https://github.com/ScanNet/ScanNet)
+\- For ScanNet : you will find the instructions to accept the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf) in the _ScanNet Data_ section of the [ScanNet GitHub page](https://github.com/ScanNet/ScanNet)

 ### a.
 ScanNet
-[ScanNet](http://www.scan-net.org/) is a dataset developped by Stanford University, Princeton University and the Technical University of Munich.
+[ScanNet](http://www.scan-net.org/) is a dataset developed by Stanford University, Princeton University and the Technical University of Munich.
 It is made with RGB-D scan of multiple rooms, reconstructed in [PLY files](https://en.wikipedia.org/wiki/PLY_(file_format)) (Polygon File Format).
 For each room of a unique type, we have a unique PLY file corresponding.